-Demonstrating Genuine Redundancy of Employment Sites - this was in fact adopted on 26th March 2019, just prior to the start of this monitoring period.
+Demonstrating Genuine Redundancy of Employment Sites - this was adopted on 26th March 2019

 Renewable Energy SPD: This was renamed the 'Sustainable Energy Supplementary Planning Document and adopted on 14th August 2019.
 The SPD describes the various different renewable energy technologies and how they can be applied to developments.
 It clarifies the different energy requirements for the different plan areas in Adur (the Shoreham Harbour JAAP area and the remaining area in Adur).
 It also describes how an energy statement can be developed and what this should cover.
+(Please note that the updated Adur Local Development Scheme 2021-24 explains that this document will be updated).

 Green Infrastructure SPD: The LDS states that this was to be progressed during 2019.
 The Shoreham Harbour Joint Action Plan also commits the Council to preparing a Shoreham Harbour Green Infrastructure Strategy.
 High-level work on green infrastructure across Adur and Worthing is currently being undertaken; this will act as a starting point for future work, such as a Green Infrastructure Strategy.
-The progression of this will be reflected in the next Local Development Scheme.
+Some delays have been experienced due to lack of resources.
+The progression of this is reflected in the subsequent Local Development Scheme, which indicates progression in 2021-22.